Molecular mechanism of ice nucleation on feldspar: Abstract

-The importance of each type of INP was not fully understood until 2013 when landmark work~\cite{atkinson2013importance,yakobi2013feldspar} demonstrated that potassium (K)-feldspar dominates atmopsheric ice nucleation by mineral dust~\cite{harrison2016not,harrison2019ice}.
-Not surprisingly, the exceptional ice nucleation efficiency of K-feldspar has garnered substantial research interest over the last decade, driving extensive investigations aimed at elucidating the mechanisms of ice nucleation and identifying the nature of the active sites responsible for it~\cite{kiselev2017active,whale2017role,holden2019high,soni2019simulations,pach2019pores,kiselev2021effect,kumar2021molecular,keinert2022mechanism}.
-On the micron scale, pioneering work by Kiselev et al. \cite{kiselev2017active} and subsequent studies by others \cite{pach2019pores,holden2019high} conclusively showed that defects such as steps, cracks, and cavities are responsible for the high ice nucleation efficiency of feldspar particles, based on direct observations using optical microscopy.
-Furthermore, a systematic and reproducible orientation of the ice crystals with respect to the feldspar substrate was observed, highlighting that a specific crystallographic plane of feldspar must govern ice nucleation~\cite{kiselev2017active}.
-In Fig.~\ref{fig1}A, we show schematically how defects, such as steps, expose patches of different crystallographic surfaces, which can serve as active sites for ice nucleation.
-However, at the atomic scale, the mechanism remains controversial and current hypothesis are the subject of significant debate.
-Molecular simulations based on energy minimization that accompany the experimental work of Kiselev et al.~\cite{kiselev2017active} suggest that the primary prismatic plane of hexagonal ice forms on the K-feldspar (100) surface.
-In stark contrast, extensive molecular dynamics (MD) simulations by Soni and Patey did not find evidence of high ice nucleation efficiency at the (100), (010), and (001) surfaces of feldspar~\cite{soni2019simulations}.
-Moreover, recent experimental work based on atomic force microscopy has been restricted to the easily cleavable (001) surface and no indication of high ice nucleation efficiency has been found~\cite{franceschi2023water,dickbreder2024atomic}.
-In spite of the progress described above, the most likely mechanism by which ice forms in our planet's atmosphere remains unknown.
+Here, we apply this technique to study ice nucleation on feldspar, which is the most abundant mineral in Earth's crust\cite{smith2013feldspar} and the dominant mineral ice-nucleating particle in the atmosphere\cite{atkinson2013importance,yakobi2013feldspar}.
+The exceptional ice nucleation ability of feldspar has garnered substantial research interest over the last decade, driving extensive investigations aimed at elucidating the mechanisms of ice nucleation and identifying the nature of the active sites responsible for it\cite{kiselev2017active,whale2017role,holden2019high,soni2019simulations,pach2019pores,kumar2021molecular,keinert2022mechanism,franceschi2023water,dickbreder2024atomic}.
+Direct observations using scanning electron microscopy revealed that defects such as steps, cracks, and cavities are responsible for the high nucleation efficiency of feldspar particles\cite{kiselev2017active,pach2019pores,holden2019high}.
+These studies also found a systematic and reproducible orientation relationship between ice crystals and the feldspar substrate, indicating that ice nucleation is governed by specific crystallographic surfaces exposed at defects\cite{kiselev2017active}.
+As illustrated schematically in Fig.~\ref{fig1}A, defects such as steps expose patches of distinct crystallographic planes that can act as active sites for ice nucleation.
+The currently accepted atomistic mechanism draws its evidence from energy minimization molecular simulations, which suggest that the (100) feldspar surface can promote the formation of hexagonal ice, with its primary prismatic plane aligned with the feldspar surface\cite{kiselev2017active}.
+However, subsequent extensive molecular dynamics (MD) simulations did not find evidence of high ice nucleation efficiency at the (100) feldspar surface\cite{soni2019simulations}.
+Thus, the origin of the exceptional ice-nucleation ability of feldspar remains unresolved.